chipster/chipster-openshift/k3s/README.md

 bash generate-passwords.bash
 ```

 In the initial configuration Chipster did pull the latest container images, but setting a specific image version makes sure all your images are compatible with each other.
-Some tools have their own images, so those would be pulled only when that particular tool is run.
-If you don't specify the image version, the newer tool image may not be compatible with your other Chipster services started from the older images.

 Run the following command to see what image versions are available.
-For examle, the output could look something like this:
+For example, the output could look something like this:

 ```bash
 $ curl -s https://docker-registry.rahti.csc.fi/v2/chipster-images-release/base/tags/list -H "Authorization: Bearer anonymous" | jq .tags[] -r